ITR ITR

 It is important to note that the information provided in Form 10BA should be accurate and complete to claim the tax deduction under Section 80GG.

-Section 80GG FAQs
+FAQs on Section 80GG

 If I am claiming HRA, then can I claim a deduction under section 80GG also?